-In the event of extended absenteeism, without the school being notified, Holy Eucharist Primary School, in line with the Catholic Education Office Guidelines, will contact the appropriate authorities.
+In the event of extended absenteeism, without the school being notified, Holy Eucharist Primary School, in line with the Catholic Education Melbourne, will contact the appropriate authorities.

-In 2015, a 'Student Late Policy' was introduced.
-This policy together with the 'Attendance Policy' has resulted in Holy Eucharist maintaining a good record of attendance throughout the year.
+The school's 'Late Policy' together with the 'Attendance Policy' has resulted in Holy Eucharist maintaining a good record of attendance throughout the year.